lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 ### Option: `login_server`

-This option lets you specify you to specify a custom control server instead of the default (`https://controlplane.tailscale.com`).
+This option lets you to specify a custom control server instead of the default (`https://controlplane.tailscale.com`).
 This is useful if you are running your own Tailscale control server, for example, a self-hosted [Headscale] instance.

 ### Option: `proxy`